luisbrancher/personal-site-infra/README.md

 ## Notes

-This project is part of a portfolio documenting a career transition from video production into cloud infrastructure and DevOps.
-It is intentionally built in the open to demonstrate real decision-making, including trade-offs and incremental improvements — not just the finished result.
+This project is intentionally built in the open - documenting real decisions, trade-offs,and incremental improvements as the infrastructure evolves.

-The target workload is a static personal site on a .dev domain — intentionally simple, with infrastructure complexity focused on security and reproducibility rather than scale.
+The target workload is a static personal site on a .dev domain, with complexity focused on security and reproducibility rather than scale.

 ---